 More than three million people live in the Boston region, representing a broad range of ages, abilities, incomes, races, ethnicities, and nationalities.
 Not all residents benefit equally from transportation investments, and some have been traditionally underserved by transportation and underrepresented in the planning process.
-The Boston Region MPO considered the transportation needs of these underserved populations, referred to as transportation equity (TE) populations, in the development of this Needs Assessment.
+The Boston Region MPO considered the transportation needs of these underserved populations, referred to as transportation equity (TE) populations.